 Listing Agreement – the seller is agreeing here to a good number of issues regarding access, condition, security and other aspects of the property all of which are important to the success of the sales effort.
 Highlighting these would provide a good starting checklist for preparation and presentation of the property.
-Likewise, the Short Sale Addendum to this agreement highlights some of the special issues regarding short sales.

 - it has evolved over decades.

 - changes from one version to the next have varied from the relatively minor to a 50% increase in the number of total pages

 - it is an AAR document … Realtors® are commonly on both sides of the transaction, so it is intended to be generally “fair” to both sides

 - although “fair”, this contract is VERY biased in favor of the buyer, who has a half-dozen contingencies, some potentially frivolous, through which buyer can cancel the contract.
 The seller has no contingency as long as the buyer conforms to the terms and conditions of the contract.

 - also, the contract can be filled-in by the buyer, or modified by addendums, to be very one-sided

 - the AAR contract is involved in a very large number of transactions on an ongoing, everyday basis so it “works”

 … in terms of coverage of the issues and being consistently “understood” by people in the industry.

 In evaluating purchase offers, sellers should consider the sincerity of the buyer first and foremost … price should not be first.
 Considering all factors and issues … how likely is the buyer to close the deal?
 Difficult as that assessment may be, if the conclusion is that the buyer is likely not to be able, or is likely to not be willing for some apparent reason, to ultimately close, it may be wise to reject the offer … irrespective of the price.
 This is especially true when dealing with a “flipper”, or in a short sale situation.